 In Evanston, however, the average commute to work is quite long.
 On average, people spend 32.92 minutes each day getting to work, which is significantly higher than the national average.

-The education level of Evanston citizens is a little higher than the average for US cities and towns: 22.64% of adults in Evanston have at least a bachelor's degree.
+The population of Evanston overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
+Of adults 25 and older in Evanston, 22.64% have at least a bachelor's degree.

 The per capita income in Evanston in 2022 was $42,927, which is wealthy relative to Utah, and upper middle income relative to the rest of the US.
 This equates to an annual income of $171,708 for a family of four.